ThePacielloGroup/InputPurposeAutofill-Android/README.md

 * Make sure the "Input Purpose AutoFill" app is selected as the provider.
 ![](screenshots/autofill-selector.png)

+## Enabling Notification for the Autofill Service

+In order to provide toast notificaitons, the app needs notification permissions.
+Keep in mind that the actual steps below may be different for your device, but they should be pretty close.

+* Open the Settings app
+* Go to "Notifications"
+* Go to "App Notifications"
+* You may have to change the filter from "Most recent" to "All apps"
+* Scroll down until you find "InputPurposeAutofill"
+* Make sure the switch for notifications is turned on

 ## Exposing the AutoFill value

 After the app is set at the Autofill provider, when you click on a field that is exposed to autofill services and it has an autofill value, a toast message will appear with the autofill value.